ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 > You might be wondering why performance even matters, well clearly it mattered a lot
 > since [GH-366] was opened in June 2018!
 The TL;DR is that for environments where Black
-> is **ran on save automatically, the more responsiveness it is the better** as less time
+> is **run on save automatically, the more responsive it is the better** as less time
 > is spent in a laggy editor window.
 >
 > Start up time is important too given imports are costly, but this issue was explicitly
-> about formatting throughout (it turns out mypyc can reduce import time too!).
+> about formatting throughput (it turns out mypyc can reduce import time too!).

 Given I first publicly announced my work finishing up the project on July 4th 2021, I sadly don't remember why I decided to pick it up.
 All I remember was fighting mypyc